 **Students do not apply for this scholarship**

-EXTERNAL SCHOLARSHIPS AND BURSARIES
+OTHER SCHOLARSHIPS AND BURSARIES

 There are many scholarships offered by institutions, industries, unions, businesses and individuals that are available to students regionally, provincially, and nationally.
-These must be applied for individually in formats chosen by the scholarship providers; you will apply directly to the donor as the school is not involved in selecting recipients.
-Deadline dates as well as criteria will vary.
+These must be applied for individually.
+Information regarding these scholarships can be obtained in the counselling career centre.
+Deadline dates will vary.